VC Andrews’ Heaven (2019 Lifetime)

 Without Gran, the family falls apart.
-Sarah (Heaven’s mom) can’t take care of her kids and runs away and Luke (Heaven’s father) literally brings home the bacon and that is about it.
+Sarah (Heaven’s mom) can’t take care of her kids and runs away, and Luke (Heaven’s father) literally brings home the bacon, and that is about it.
 Logan brings food over to the house for some reason.
 He tells Heaven that he admires her for keeping the family together even though they don’t have functioning adult supervision.
 They kiss on the front porch, and Heaven makes Logan promise not to tell anyone.
 She doesn’t want her kid siblings to go to foster care.
-(Which is exactly what happens in the next scene.)
+(Which is precisely what happens in the next scene.)

 Heaven continues to write to Logan back home.
-She also overhears Cal talking to the doctor who prescribes medication for Kitty to calm her down, but it is lethal when taken with alcohol.
+She also overhears Cal talking to the doctor who prescribes medication for Kitty to calm her down.
+Still, it is lethal when taken with alcohol.
 Cal isn’t creepy, I guess.
 (I still don’t trust this man.
 He is too sexy.)
-He takes Heaven out to a meadow and they drink champagne for her birthday.
-He buys her a copy of a Jane Eyre and tells her that she deserves love.
+He takes Heaven out to a meadow, and they drink champagne for her birthday.
+He buys her a copy of Jane Eyre and tells her that she deserves love.
 (Not with him!
 Heaven is getting so many mixed signals.)

-When Heaven comes home she finds Kitty sitting in the dark with her mom’s portrait doll.
+When Heaven comes home, she finds Kitty sitting in the dark with her mom’s portrait doll.
 Kitty calls Heaven’s birth mom a whore and smashes the doll.
 Kitty then smashes Heaven in the head.
-Cal comes home and gets Kitty off the floor he hold her as she cries.
+Cal comes home and gets Kitty off the floor he holds her as she cries.
 They then slow dance?
 Kitty is sent away to get better at home with her parents.
-(Who happen to be one of Heaven’s teachers from school.)
+(Who happens to be one of Heaven’s teachers from school.)

 With Kitty away, Cal and Heaven totally have sex on the floor.
 I’m mad at myself for thinking Lifetime wouldn’t go there, but they do.

-Kitty is dying of cancer and her and Heaven have a heart to heart.
+Kitty is dying of cancer, and she and Heaven have a heart to heart.
 She gives her blessing for Heaven and Cal to be together.
 Heaven and Cal kiss outside of Kitty’s deathbed and are caught by the teacher/Kitty’s mom.
 She vows to tell everyone in town.
 Everyone in town thinks of Heaven as the town whore.
 (Including Logan.)

 Heaven cries by her mother’s grave and promises that she will not give up on herself.
 She is going to go to college and make a better life for herself.
 Then she goes to her father and tells him to give her information about Angel’s family.
 Heaven tells Cal she needs to find herself (because she is 18!
 Back off, Cal.) and goes off to meet the family her mother left behind.